 At the heart of all these other decisions was that I wanted a fulfilling, rewarding life that was more on my terms, not dictated to me by my schedule, to do list, other people or misplaced priorities.

 I wanted more out of this precious life that I’d been lucky enough to be given.
-I felt I owed that to myself and to set an example to my kids.
+I felt I owed that to myself and to my kids.
 To seize every opportunity and run with it if it felt right.

 Life isn’t always easy but I don’t think it’s always meant to be a struggle either.
 There are good days and bad days but I wanted to maximise the good and minimise the bad!